DNPA/pdfparsutils/README.md

 ```

 #### About lexical scopes
-To understand how the data from the leaf nodes maps to the apply results, we need to discuss lexical scoping and how it is implemented in pdfparseutils.
-The pdfparseutils library has two ways to scope data fields:
+To understand how the data from the leaf nodes maps to the apply results, we need to discuss lexical scoping and how it is implemented in pdfparsutils.
+The pdfparsutils library has two ways to scope data fields:

 * Page scope
 * Lexical scope